guaguila/CLive2022_DEVWKS-3240/README.md

 ## GNXI configuration on the Catalyst 9300

-The output will look similar to the below screenshot:
+We will start by configuring GNXI on the Catalyst 9300 switch and then check its operational:

 ![](gnxi_details.png)